eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 -->
 ## Appsody binds fail

-If an Appsody repository is already added in your local Appsody CLI, the Appsody bind might fail in the following scenario:
+The Appsody bind might fail if the following events occurred:
-1. From your IDE, right-click **Projects (Local)** and click **Manage Template Sources** to add the Appsody repository in Codewind.
+1. The Appsody repository was added to your local Appsody CLI from your IDE by right-clicking **Projects (Local)** and then clicking **Manage Template Sources**.
-2. Try to bind the project to a stack from the added Appsody repository.
+2. Later, a project was bound to a stack from the added Appsody repository.
 The project appears in the Codewind Explorer view, and the `appsody.log` displays this error:
 ```
 [Error] The current directory is not a valid appsody project.
 Run `appsody init <stack>` to create one.
 Run `appsody list` to see the available stacks.
 ```